mosaicml/composer/docs/source/trainer/numerics.md

 3. To increase numerical sensitivity, convert the model to single-precision and perform the optimizer step, enabling the weight update to be done more precisely
 4. Convert the model back to half-precision

 The procedure above mitigates the issues with overflow and imprecise weight updates.

+#### Gradient Scaling

 In order to prevent gradient underflow, mixed precision training uses a technique called **Gradient Scaling** where the loss is multiplied by a scaling factor *before* backpropagation is performed (step 2 above).
 This trick scales the computed gradient values to a range where they cannot underflow.
 Once the model has been converted to single-precision following the backward pass, the gradients are divided by the scaling factor to restore the gradient values to the original range before stepping the optimizer.

 ### AMP